 The Kent Association of Training Organisations (KATO) represents the major training providers in Kent and Medway.
 It supports the interests of over 60 member organisations who deliver a variety of training programmes, including apprenticeships, bespoke training and business training.

-We believe that every young person should have the chance to embrace exciting opportunities.
+The Prince’s Trust believes that every young person should have the chance to embrace exciting opportunities.
 So, we help 11 to 30 year-olds who are unemployed or struggling at school to transform their lives.

 Employability & Skills Manager- Curriculum, Planning and Quality